This post may contain affiliate links. Please see my disclosure to address your curiosity.

 I can’t take all the credit.
 This pandemic made my transition extra interesting.
-Did I want to quit my job during a pandemic?
-Not particularly.
+Quitting during the pandemic was not the ideal option.
 However, it was worth it. #YOLO.
 Sorry, I had to.
 This is where my story begins with a pandemic, an opportunity, and my ideal dream job.

 Grab your wide-brimmed hat and sunscreen, we’re going on a Ranger-guided tour!

 CAUTION: OPPORTUNITIES CAN LEAD TO DISCOMFORT

 It’s all fun and games until someone decides is quitting during a pandemic.
 I was contentish with my job as an Assistant Librarian at the local high school.
 Fun fact: you need a master’s degree to be an official librarian.
 Fun fact #2: I don’t have a Masters in Library Science.
 Yes, that is a thing.

 My coworkers are funny and its pretty great sassing teenagers because they make it so easy!
 But, I was unable to use my savvy skill set.
 I am trained as an environmental educator and interpreter.
 My passion is more like an obsession with the natural world.

 I reached out to the science teachers but in case you didn’t know, teachers are overworked and underpaid.
 Was I surprised I didn’t hear back from any of them?
 No. They have so much going on in their classroom, especially now, that I would rather not be contacted than feel like a burden.
 Instead, I was left with the discomfort of being “unchallenged”.

 I am not a big fan of feeling unfulfilled.
 I used that energy towards different endeavors like blogging and searching for a more fulfilling career path.

 That is how I found an opening as a Park Ranger.
 I applied through USAJobs which I am well versed with.
 If you are unfamiliar with the federal hiring process, it feels a lot like turning a three-page resume into twelve because that is exactly what is entailed.